 Keep it Clean

-Avoid polishes that contain silicone (we recommend Bees Wax Polish).
-Use others sparingly.
+Avoid polishes that contain silicone or ammonia.
 Your finish does not benefit from them; and they tend to build up a film on the finish that will attract dust and soil, making the cleaning ritual more difficult.
+Bees Wax, Milsek, or similar, natural polishes may be helpful in caring for your furniture.

 Humidity

 We suggest you obtain a humidity gauge (hygrometer) and note whether your home’s humidity is below 35 or above 45 percent.
-For your comfort, as well as to protect your furniture, use a humidifier in the winter and an air conditioner in the summer to keep relative humidity at 40 percent.
+For your comfort, as well as to protect your furniture, use a humidifier in the winter and an air conditioner in the summer to keep relative humidity in the recommended range.
+Humidity in the proper range keeps your eyes and skin from drying out as well as helps with your nose and throat comfort.

 Heat and Sun